 Iowa Area Development Group (IADG) and its Sponsors and Partners focus on firms in the advanced manufacturing industry cluster because of our demonstrated history of manufacturing excellence.
 Iowa’s advanced manufacturing industry remains diverse, and not overly dependent on any one sector for its economic fortune.
 Iowa manufacturing companies share a common interest in the use of advanced manufacturing processes, and together they all benefit from proximity to a community of firms that share knowledge, training, resources and suppliers.

-With 18.4 percent of Iowa's GDP attributed to manufacturing, Iowa ranks eighth in the U.S. for percentage of GDP derived from manufacturing.
-More than $10.35 billion worth of manufactured and value-added goods are shipped out of the country.
+With over 17% of Iowa's GDP attributed to manufacturing, Iowa ranks seventh in the U.S. for the percentage of GDP derived from manufacturing. in total, over 6,400 manufacturers contribute nearly $30 billion to Iowa's economy.

 Iowa's Supportive Infrastructure